 As a Mandated Reporter, it is your duty to act when a child shares information that may indicate they are in danger or experiencing personal problems.
 If a student confides in you about family matters or personal issues and you believe there is a safety concern, it is important to take immediate action.
-Contact the child's teacher, counselor, and/or administration immediately for assistance with the Mandated Reporting of Child Abuse Procedures.
+If you need assistance with the Mandated Reporting of Child Abuse Procedures, contact the child's teacher, counselor, and/or administration.